Summons

-A summons (also known in England and Wales as a claim form and in the Australian state of New South Wales as a court attendance notice (CAN)) is a legal document issued by a court (a judicial summons) or by an administrative agency of government (an administrative summons) for various purposes.
+A summons (also known in England and Wales as a claim form or plaint note, and in the Australian state of New South Wales as a court attendance notice (CAN)) is a legal document issued by a court (a judicial summons) or by an administrative agency of government (an administrative summons) for various purposes.

 Judicial summons

 A judicial summons is served on a person involved in a legal proceeding.
 Legal action may be in progress against the person, or the person's presence as witness may be required.
 In the former case, the summons will typically announce to the person to whom it is directed that a legal proceeding has been started against that person, and that a case has been initiated in the issuing court.
 In some jurisdictions, it may be drafted in legal English difficult for the layman to understand, while several U.S. states expressly require summonses to be drafted in plain English and that they must start with this phrase: "Notice!
 You have been sued."

 The summons announces a date by which the person or persons summoned must either appear in court, or respond in writing to the court or the opposing party or parties.
 The summons is the descendant of the writ of the common law.
 It replaces the former procedure in common-law countries by which the plaintiff actually had to ask the sheriff to arrest the defendant in order for the court to obtain personal jurisdiction in both criminal and civil actions.

+In some jurisdictions, while the summons still exists, it has been replaced with an order to show cause for many lawsuits.